dgraeber/seed-farmer/docs_v2/docs/concepts/architecture.md

 ## Conclusion

 The Seed-Farmer architecture provides a secure, flexible, and scalable way to deploy infrastructure across multiple AWS accounts and regions.
-By leveraging AWS CodeSeeder and AWS CodeBuild, it ensures that deployments are repeatable, auditable, and follow the principle of least privilege.
+By leveraging AWS CodeBuild, it ensures that deployments are repeatable, auditable, and follow the principle of least privilege.